telerik/ajax-docs/controls/standardbutton/client-side-programming/events/onclientclicked.md

 1. An eventArgs parameter of type Telerik.Web.UI.**RadButtonEventArgs**, containing the following properties and methods:

-	* IsSplitButtonClick () - returns a bool value that indicates whether the split button or the main button is clicked.
-True means the split button was clicked.

 	* get_commandName() - returns the value assigned to the RadStandardButton's **CommandName** property

 	* get_commandArgument() - returns the value assigned to the RadStandardButton's **CommandArgument** property